jethcherry/jethcherry/README.md

-# 🚀 Hi there, I'm Jethro Cheruiyot 👋
+# 🚀 Hi there, I'm Jethro 👋

 Welcome to my GitHub!
 I'm a passionate Junior Software Developer based in **Nairobi, Embakasi, Kenya** 🇰🇪.
 I love building web applications and exploring new technologies.
 Below, you'll find a quick overview of my work, tech stack, and GitHub activity.